Christmas Holiday Moments

 2-Minute Shows

-This is March 1 – 3, 2013 in Fort Worth, Texas.
-They still have some slots left for the student practicum that takes place February 28 – March 1.
+This is March 1 – 3, 2013, in Fort Worth, Texas.
+They still have some slots left for the student practicum from February 28 to March 1.

 2-Minute Shows: The conference has a great opportunity that I don’t know any other seminar or conference offers.
-The first 45 to signup can show their work to everyone in 2 minutes or less.
-This is such a great tradition that everyone loves to see everyone’s work.
+The first 45 to sign up can show their work to everyone in 2 minutes or less.
+This is a great tradition, and everyone loves seeing everyone’s work.

-If you come to SWPJC and do not sign up for the 2-Minute Show you will have missed a great opportunity–especially if you are trying to get jobs or do this professionally in the long run.
+If you come to SWPJC and do not sign up for the 2-Minute Show, you will miss a great opportunity, especially if you are trying to get jobs or do this professionally in the long run.

 Photography: Assignment Details